rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [23] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

 ..
-[24] "*Being proposed to assess with a weight balance a quantity weighing an integer number of pounds between 1 and 40 included, how many weights at minimum are needed for being able to do so*".
+[24] "*Being proposed to assess with a weight balance a quantity weighing an integer number of pounds between 1 and 40 included, how many balance weights at minimum are needed for being able to do so*".

 .. raw:: latex